rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

     c.
 In the **Repository (URL)** field, enter the URL of the git repository from which you want to create a build.
 For example, `https://github.com/rapyuta/io_tutorials`.

     d.
+In the **Branch** field, enter the branch name of the repository from which you want to create the build.
+    {{%notice info%}}
+    If you don't specify any branch name in the **Branch** field, then the default branch name of the repository is considered.
+    {{%/notice%}}

+    e.
 Optionally, if the git repository is a private git, then click the **Private Git** toggle button and select the credential from the **Credential** drop-down menu.
 If you have not created any secret for the repository, [create a source secret](/how-to-guides/account-management/setup-private-git-access/#creating-source-secret).

-    e.
+    f.
 Optionally, you can specify the **Context Directory** field by entering the path of the directory where you want to create the build.

-    f.
+    g.
 Click **Next**.

   ![goo](/images/core-concepts/builds/build-creation/docker-recipe.png?classes=border,shadow&width=30pc)